 1. Start Building Up Your Credit Early

 One of the determinants for getting any loan is your credit score, but you can’t have a score without first establishing some sort of credit.
-One of the biggest factors that goes into your credit score is how long you have had your trade lines open, so the sooner that you can open a credit card or take out a loan, the better it will be for your credit.
+One of the biggest factors that go into your credit score is how long you have had your trade lines open, so the sooner you can open a credit card or take out a loan, the better it will be for your credit.
 You should always build credit responsibly and balance taking risks by doing secure things, like balancing out an unsecured loan with a credit card.

 2. Land a Job